 It’s a perplexing film!
 Our hero, Danny Noonan (Michael O’Keefe), isn’t particularly compelling; and its villain, Judge Smails (Ted Knight), is a more sympathetic figure than he has any right to be.
 Like Animal House, Caddyshack was written by Douglas Kenney… yet the caddies aren’t a charismatic crew of beautiful losers like the Delta Tau Chis were; and the movie’s rebellious, antiestablishment narrative is disrupted by the eccentric, ad-libbed antics of Chevy Chase, Bill Murray, and Rodney Dangerfield.

 The creators of Caddyshack were disappointed in how the final cut turned out; they considered it deeply flawed, even misbegotten.
+(New York magazine described it, at the time, as “a perfectly amiable mess.”
+The Boston Globe was harsher: “It presupposes an audience with the collective intelligence of a lobotomized ape.”)
 And yet, as my consciousness flitted in and out of the Caddyshack semiosphere that night, I thought I could glimpse in its patched-together script, blocking, and performances a revelatory pattern — an interlocking mandala of paradigms and thematic complexes, brought to life by source codes (signs).

 The movie isn’t merely a carnivalesque pantomime about white-collar snobbery and blue-collar resentment; it has something profound to impart to us regarding work versus idleness, and order versus anarchy.
 It’s an Althusserian work of ideologiekritik… in which Ted Knight gets hit in the nuts with a golf ball.
 Everything — Dangerfield’s sweatiness, Chase and Murray’s ad libbing, O’Keefe’s crooked teeth — offers an aha! insight.